Randomized LU Decomposition: Randomized LU

 with probability not less than $1-e^{-a_2 n}-e^{-c_2 l}$.
-The value of $c_1$ is given in Eq. \ref{c1_const}, the value of $c_2$ is given in Eq. \ref{c2_const} and the value of $a_2$ is given in Theorem \ref{trm:subgauss}.
+The value of $c_1$ is given in Eq. \eqref{c1_const}, the value of $c_2$ is given in Eq. \eqref{c2_const} and the value of $a_2$ is given in Theorem \ref{trm:subgauss}.
 All of them depend on $a_2$.

-Eq.~\ref{eq:bound_for_svd} provides an alternative bound to the randomized SVD algorithm.
-By neglecting constants and analyzing the asymptotic behavior of Eq. \ref{eq:bound_for_svd} we get that for $n \gg l$
+Equation ~\ref{eq:bound_for_svd} provides an alternative bound to the randomized SVD algorithm.
+By neglecting constants and by analyzing the asymptotic behavior of Eq. \eqref{eq:bound_for_svd} we get that for $n \gg l$

-with asymptotic failure probability of $e^{-c_2 l}$.
-Two bounds are given in \cite{halko2011finding}.
-One uses expectation and one probability.
-The expectation bound was proven to be sharp (see \cite{witten2013randomized}) and the probability bound is better than previously developed bounds in \cite{randecomp}.
-This bound is given in \cite{halko2011finding}, Corollary 10.9:
+with an asymptotic failure probability of $e^{-c_2 l}$.
+Two bounds are given in \cite{halko2011finding}: 1.
+Expectation-based bound and 2. probability-based bound.
+An expectation-based bound that is sharp appears in \cite{witten2013randomized} and the probability bound is better than previously developed bounds in \cite{randecomp}.
+This probability-based bound is given in \cite{halko2011finding}, Corollary 10.9:

-\begin{corollary}[\cite{halko2011finding}] For $Q$ from Algorithm \ref{alg:randomized_orth} and $p \ge 4$ ($p=l-k$):
+\begin{corollary}[\cite{halko2011finding}] For $Q$ from Algorithm \ref{alg:randomized_orth} and $p \ge 4$ ($p=l-k$),